 Make it look gorgeous

 Give your group a Cover Image.
-I love using Canva for this – create a cover image which reflects your business or the community you’d like to build, and I’d recommend making it look similar to your existing business colours and fonts so if people find your group, they know it’s an extension of your brand or service.
+I love using Canva for this (affiliate link) – create a cover image which reflects your business or the community you’d like to build, and I’d recommend making it look similar to your existing business colours and fonts so if people find your group, they know it’s an extension of your brand or service.

 It’s common for people to add a logo, or group hashtags to the cover image, too.
 Remember, this is public when people search for it, so it’s also a great tool to show off your group tone-of-voice before people join.